-A video of the 10 minute talk will be up on the web; the presentation was coverd in a MedPage Today article.
+A video of the 10 minute talk is now on Youtube; the presentation was coverd in a MedPage Today article.

 I will be presenting a poster of the application of Heckman-style bivariate selection models to South African national HIV survey data, at the AIDS conference in Durban in July.

 It sounds very dry, but represents an important step forward in accounting for interviewees who decline HIV tests in systematic but hard to measure ways.

 I gave a presentation on the effects of fieldworkers and learning effects on network survey data at the SunBelt conference in Long Beach, CA in April.